THE PLAIN AND SIMPLE GUIDE TO MUSIC PUBLISHING: What You Need to Know About Protecting and Profiting from Music Copyrights

-You will get first-person accounts from the legends of songwriting.
-Learn what your favorite songwriter hears, feels, thinks, and does to create the music of our time.
+You will get first-person accounts from songwriting legends.
+Learn what your favorite songwriter hears, feels, thinks, and does to create their music.
 It interviews the greats on their process: Stephen Stills, Brian Wilson, Paul Simon, Patti Smith, James Taylor, Loretta Lynn, and Ringo.
 Pow!

 Why is this the best book on songwriting?

 Maybe it's not, but it's a great read!